Matthew Syed

-Matthew Philip Syed (born 2 November 1970) is an English journalist, author, broadcaster and former table tennis player.
-He competed as an English table tennis international, and was the English number one for many years.
+Matthew Philip Syed (born 2 November 1970) is an English writer, radio presenter and former table tennis player.

-Syed is a three-time men's singles champion at the Commonwealth Table Tennis Championships (in 1997, 2000 and 2001), and also competed for Great Britain in two Olympic Games: at Barcelona in 1992 and at Sydney in 2000.
+Syed competed as an England table tennis international, and was the English number one.
+He is a three-time men's singles champion at the Commonwealth Table Tennis Championships (in 1997, 2000 and 2001), and also competed for Great Britain in two Olympic Games: at Barcelona in 1992 and at Sydney in 2000.

-During his sporting career, Syed entered journalism, and later became a writer.
+Syed entered journalism, and later became a writer.
 He has worked for The Times newspaper since 1999, and has published several books.

 Early life

 Syed was born in Reading, Berkshire, England.
 His father, Abbas Syed, was a Pakistani immigrant to Britain who converted from Islam to Christianity, and his mother is Welsh.

-Syed attended the Maiden Erlegh School in Earley near Reading, then studied at Balliol College, Oxford, where he graduated with first-class honours in philosophy, politics and economics in 1995.
+Syed attended the Maiden Erlegh School in Earley near Reading, then studied at Balliol College, Oxford, where he graduated with first-class honours in Philosophy, Politics and Economics in 1995.

 Sporting career

 A right-handed table-tennis player, Syed was the top-ranked player in England for nearly 10 years.
-He won many titles with his usually defensive style.
 He reached his top world ranking of 25 at the end of 1998.

 He reached the final of the European Youth Championships in 1985, losing to Dmitry Mazunov.
-Syed was a member of the English team that won the European title in 1986.
+Syed was a member of the England team that won the European title in 1986.

 He represented Great Britain in the men's singles at the 1992 Olympics in Barcelona and the 2000 Olympic Games in Sydney, but failed to reach the second knockout stage each time.
 He says that he "choked" at the Sydney Olympics: "when I walked out into the mega-watt light of the competition arena, I could hardly hit the ball."

 He was English champion four times: in 1997, 1998, 2000 and 2001.
 He also won the men's singles event at three consecutive Commonwealth Table Tennis Championships (in 1997 in Glasgow, 2000 in Singapore and 2001 in Delhi), and also won three titles as a member of the English men's team in 1994, 1997 and 2000.
 He was a member of the England men's team that won the gold medal at the 2002 Commonwealth Games in Manchester.